OpenEvalProject/evals/manuscripts/elife-76356/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/05byvp690 Department of Biophysics, The University of Texas Southwestern Medical Center Dallas United States
+1. Department of Biophysics, The University of Texas Southwestern Medical Center Dallas United States ([ROR:05byvp690](https://ror.org/05byvp690))
-2. https://ror.org/05byvp690 Department of Biochemistry, University of Texas Southwestern Medical Center Dallas United States
+2. Department of Biochemistry, University of Texas Southwestern Medical Center Dallas United States ([ROR:05byvp690](https://ror.org/05byvp690))
-3. https://ror.org/05byvp690 Department of Pharmacology, University of Texas Southwestern Medical Center Dallas United States
+3. Department of Pharmacology, University of Texas Southwestern Medical Center Dallas United States ([ROR:05byvp690](https://ror.org/05byvp690))
-4. https://ror.org/05byvp690 Green Center for Systems Biology, The University of Texas Southwestern Medical Center Dallas United States
+4. Green Center for Systems Biology, The University of Texas Southwestern Medical Center Dallas United States ([ROR:05byvp690](https://ror.org/05byvp690))
-5. https://ror.org/013q1eq08 Department of Medicinal Chemistry, School of Pharmacy, Fudan University Shanghai China
+5. Department of Medicinal Chemistry, School of Pharmacy, Fudan University Shanghai China ([ROR:013q1eq08](https://ror.org/013q1eq08))
-6. https://ror.org/012afjb06 Department of Biological Sciences, Lehigh University Bethlehem United States
+6. Department of Biological Sciences, Lehigh University Bethlehem United States ([ROR:012afjb06](https://ror.org/012afjb06))
-7. https://ror.org/012afjb06 Department of Chemistry, Lehigh University Bethlehem United States
+7. Department of Chemistry, Lehigh University Bethlehem United States ([ROR:012afjb06](https://ror.org/012afjb06))
-8. https://ror.org/012afjb06 Department of Bioengineering, Lehigh University Bethlehem United States
+8. Department of Bioengineering, Lehigh University Bethlehem United States ([ROR:012afjb06](https://ror.org/012afjb06))
-9. https://ror.org/012afjb06 Department of Computer Science and Engineering, Lehigh University Bethlehem United States
+9. Department of Computer Science and Engineering, Lehigh University Bethlehem United States ([ROR:012afjb06](https://ror.org/012afjb06))

 † Corresponding author

 ## Abstract

-Synaptic vesicles are primed into a state that is ready for fast neurotransmitter release upon Ca 2+ -binding to Synaptotagmin-1.
+Synaptic vesicles are primed into a state that is ready for fast neurotransmitter release upon Ca2+-binding to Synaptotagmin-1.
 This state likely includes trans-SNARE complexes between the vesicle and plasma membranes that are bound to Synaptotagmin-1 and complexins.
 However, the nature of this state and the steps leading to membrane fusion are unclear, in part because of the difficulty of studying this dynamic process experimentally.
 To shed light into these questions, we performed all-atom molecular dynamics simulations of systems containing trans-SNARE complexes between two flat bilayers or a vesicle and a flat bilayer with or without fragments of Synaptotagmin-1 and/or complexin-1.
 Our results need to be interpreted with caution because of the limited simulation times and the absence of key components, but suggest mechanistic features that may control release and help visualize potential states of the primed Synaptotagmin-1-SNARE-complexin-1 complex.
-The simulations suggest that SNAREs alone induce formation of extended membrane-membrane contact interfaces that may fuse slowly, and that the primed state contains macromolecular assemblies of trans-SNARE complexes bound to the Synaptotagmin-1 C 2 B domain and complexin-1 in a spring-loaded configuration that prevents premature membrane merger and formation of extended interfaces, but keeps the system ready for fast fusion upon Ca 2+ influx.
+The simulations suggest that SNAREs alone induce formation of extended membrane-membrane contact interfaces that may fuse slowly, and that the primed state contains macromolecular assemblies of trans-SNARE complexes bound to the Synaptotagmin-1 C2B domain and complexin-1 in a spring-loaded configuration that prevents premature membrane merger and formation of extended interfaces, but keeps the system ready for fast fusion upon Ca2+ influx.

 ## Introduction